-- a) An applicant household will be rejected if any member of the household has left another HUD-assisted property owing overpaid HUD assistance, unpaid rent or damages. - b) An application will be rejected if the household has been evicted from a previous residence or has a history of lease violations within the past three (3) years. - c) Management will reject a household in which any member is currently engaged in illegal use of drugs or when the owner has reasonable cause to believe that a member's illegal use or pattern of illegal use of a drug may interfere with health, safety, and right to peaceful enjoyment of the property by other residents.
+- a) An applicant household will be rejected if any member of the household has left a previous residence owing unpaid rent or damages. - b) An application will be rejected if the household has been evicted from a previous residence or has a history of lease violations within the past three (3) years. - c) Management will reject a household in which any member is currently engaged in illegal use of drugs or when the owner has reasonable cause to believe that a member's illegal use or pattern of illegal use of a drug may interfere with health, safety, and right to peaceful enjoyment of the property by other residents.
 The screening standards will be based on behavior, not the condition of drug abuse. - d) Management will reject a household in which there is reasonable cause to believe that member's behavior, from abuse or pattern of abuse of alcohol, may interfere with the health, safety, and right to peaceful enjoyment by other residents.
-The screening standards will be based on the behavior, not the condition of alcoholism or alcohol abuse. - e) Management will prohibit admission of any household containing any member (including Live-in Aide) who was evicted in the last three (3) years from federally assisted housing for drug-related criminal activity. - No exceptions will be made.
+The screening standards will be based on the behavior, not the condition of alcoholism or alcohol abuse. - e) Management will prohibit admission of any household containing any member (including Live-In Aide) who was evicted in the last three (3) years from federally assisted housing for drug-related criminal activity. - No Exceptions will be made.

 Despite any changes to state laws, the use of medical marijuana is illegal under federal law.
-Any references to drug use above will include the use of medical marijuana.
-HUD requires that Management deny admission to any household with a member who they determine is, at the time of application for admission, illegally using marijuana.
+Any references to "drug use" above will include the use of medical marijuana.
+Management will deny admission to any household with a member who they determine is, at the time of application for admission, illegally using marijuana.